zalando/zalando-howto-open-source/README.md

 These are currently not suitable for the main org repo.
 Place them at github.com/zalando-incubator.
 The Incubator reiterates the Open Source First principle, "Share Your Code: All code shared between teams must be open source."
 Even if Incubator projects aren't currently useful outside of Zalando, we'd like to think that one day, they might be.

-The Guild reserves the right to relocate such projects from our main org to the Zincubator on your behalf.
+The Guild reserves the right to relocate such projects from our main org to the Incubator on your behalf.

 ####Using GitHub Enterprise (GHE)